ClonyPDF home

 Upload your photo and generate a compliant 35×45mm Italy visa photo in seconds.

-Your image opens directly inside Passport Photo Maker with the Italy visa template pre-selected.
-The same template applies whether you're applying for a tourist, business, student, or work visa — you can switch the visa-type label after upload if it affects your downloaded filename.
+Your image opens directly inside Passport Photo Maker with the 35 × 45 mm Schengen format applied.
+The same format applies whether you're applying for a tourist, business, student, or work visa.

 Automatic crop & framing Positions your face to hit the 70–80% frame coverage Italy's consulates and VFS checkpoints look for, without manual guesswork.